-Development Awards: Competitively awarded grants fund projects or meet needs related to teaching and learning.
+Development Awards: Competitively awarded grants of up to \$5000 to fund projects that meet needs related to teaching and learning.
+ASSETT staff can also assist you in crafting your proposal.
+Proposals are reviewed by a committee of Department Chairs.
 Calls are issued in Fall and Spring.